yendregi/Stardate-Calculator-Java-App/README.md

 * Wed May 31 07:45:14 PST 1999 : 52877.795
 * Mon May 31 07:45:14 PST 1999 : 52877.795

-This does imply a certain amount of spoofing checking thanks to the Java Calendar library
+This does imply a certain amount of spoof checking thanks to the Java Calendar library

 ### Locked or Not
 Each skin comes with a configurable button that allows a user to define where the button to set the application as always "visible" is placed.